vendia/blog/posts/2022-02-03-lean-app-part-3.md

 ## Next post – Lean Apps Part 4: The Lean App Manifesto

-In the Part 4(coming soon!)of [this series](https://www.vendia.net/blog/lean-app), we talk more about the lean app movement and how it can “flip the iceberg” of IT innovation.
+In the Part 4 of [this series](https://www.vendia.net/blog/lean-app), we talk more about the lean app movement and how it can “flip the iceberg” of IT innovation.

 ### Get the whitepaper